 Incident forms allow staff to monitor ongoing challenging behaviour and plan for successful student participation in the playground.
-In the situation where a student has three of the same minor incident forms recorded in one term, the student will attend a reflection session with Executive staff and may miss out on a whole school reward.
+In the situation where a student has three of the same minor incident forms recorded in one term, parents will be notified and the student may miss out on a whole school reward.